barbozadaniel/Aamod1996.github.io/README.md

 # [Temporal Difference Methods](https://github.com/Aamod1996/Temporal-Difference-Methods)

-Temporal Differnce methods are a model-free approach of learning from an environment.
+Temporal Difference methods are a model-free approach of learning from an environment.
 No prior knowledge of environment is required for these methods.
 This repository contains the implementation of 3 TD methods - SARSA,  Q-Learning and Expected SARSA.
 These methods are tested on 'CliffWalking-v0' environment from OpenAI gym environments.